 Also active as a conductor, Ordway has held posts with the Syzygy New Music Ensemble (NYC) and Eugene Contemporary Chamber Ensemble (Oregon), and was in-residence from 2008–2009 at the Boston Conservatory as Associate Conductor of the Juventas New Music Ensemble.
 As an advocate for the music of our time, he has presented more than 50 new works by young and emerging composers in addition to his own three symphonies (2005, 2008, 2013) and two choral-orchestral settings of the mass (2010, 2011).
 From 2014–16, he served as Executive Director of Philadelphia’s Network for New Music, one of America’s leading organizations for the commissioning and performance of contemporary music.

 Ordway has held teaching positions at the University of Pennsylvania, as a Benjamin Franklin Doctoral Fellow in Music, and at the University of Oregon, as a Graduate Teaching Fellow in Composition.
 From 2013–14, he was Visiting Assistant Professor at Bates College.
-In 2014, Ordway joined the faculty at the Curtis Institute of Music in Philadelphia where he teaches harmony, counterpoint, improvisation, and solfège.
+From 2014–17, Ordway was a member of the faculty at the Curtis Institute of Music in Philadelphia.

 He earned his Ph.D. in 2013 from the University of Pennsylvania, where he received the Hilda K. Nitzche and David Halstead Prizes in composition.
 He also trained at the University of Oregon (M.M.), University of Puget Sound (B.A., Music & English Literature), and in Europe at both the Freie Universität Berlin and Accademia Chigiana (Siena).